Myrmecology/Candidate-Search/README.md

 # CANDIDATE SEARCH

 This is a candidate search application that calls the GitHub API and renders data in the browser.
 With this application you can browse GitHub developers and see their profile on GitHub.
+This Candidate Search project will be deployed to Render.
+The Render Live URL:

 ### Features:
 - Search for candidates on GitHub.